Roofing Materials

 Which roofing profile needs the least maintenance?

-If you want a roof that’s easy to look after, concealed-fix systems such as Spanlok or Angle Seam are generally the best option.
+All roofs have similar requirements.
+Choosing the specific profile for your needs and environment is key.
 With no exposed screws, there’s less chance of leaks or loose fixings over time.
-Corrugated and Roll Cap are still highly durable choices, but because they rely on exposed fasteners or timber battens, they usually need more regular inspections to keep them performing at their best.
+Corrugated and Roll Cap are highly durable choices, but because they rely on exposed fasteners or timber battens, they usually need more regular inspections to keep them performing at their best.

 What roofing profile is best for coastal properties?